fergo2910/exercise/README.md

 ```
 So you can start from scratch.

-# DEPLOY WITH EC2
+# DEPLOY WITH CFN
-If you want the same enviroment in cloud you could run a EC2 service with the following steps.
+If you want the same enviroment in cloud you could run a CFN service with the following steps.
 1. Go to your aws console and EC2 service.
-2. Generate a Key-pair to connect to an EC2 Instance.
+2. Generate a` Key-pair` to connect to an EC2 Instance.
-3. This will save a *<file>.pem* file with a rsa key.
+3. This will save a `key.pem` file with a rsa key.
 Save this key into your root project.
-4.  change the privileges of the *<file>.pem* with the command `chmod 400 <file>.pem` so the key wont be modifiable, only readable.
+4. change the privileges of the `key.pem` with the command `chmod 400 key.pem` so the key wont be modifiable, only readable.
 5. Now, you need to create a user in your aws account.
    1. Go to your console
    2. Go to IAM service
    3. Users, and create a user and save the public and secrete keys of the user.
 6. Set up a profile for aws-cli with the command `aws configure --profile exercise`
+1. Item 3
    1. Enter the public key of the created user
    2. Enter the private key of the created user
    3. Choose your region
    4. You can leave the default format in blank
 7. Now with aws configured run, the following command to create the CloudFormation stack in AWS.
 ```
 aws cloudformation create-stack --stack-name some-stack --template-body file://$PWD/stack.yml --profile exercise --region us-west-2